-With hazards such as ice, snow and debris often in the roadways during the wintertime, it’s important to have tires that are up to the challenge.
-While purchasing a set of snow tires (or winter tires) can help give you the best overall traction and control, many all-season tires can still be viable options for winter driving.
-Regardless of what tires you use on your vehicle, ensuring they are free of any damages or excess wear can help make the difference between a smooth ride and unexpected flat or tire blowout.
+With hazards such as ice, snow and debris often in the roadways during winter, it’s important to have tires that are up to the challenge.
+This includes checking the tire tread depth to ensure you’re getting as much traction as possible.
+You can even take it a step further and purchase a set of new tires.
+More specifically, snow tires (or winter tires) can help give you the best overall traction and control, though many all-season tires can still be viable options for winter driving.
+Regardless of what tires you use on your vehicle, ensuring they are free of any damages or excess wear can help make the difference between a smooth ride and an unexpected flat or tire blowout.
 Depending on the make/model of your vehicle, as well as the quality of tires you choose, you could be left paying hundreds of dollars per tire.

 What to do: One of the most common causes of tire issues during the wintertime is not having the proper air pressure (PSI) in the tires.
 This is because air molecules condense in cold weather, taking up less space in your tires.
-To help in avoiding this issue, be sure to check your tire pressure often, especially on days where there is a drastic drop in temperature.
+To help avoid this issue, check your tire pressure often, especially on days when there is a drastic drop in temperature.
 You should also keep up with your car’s recommended tire rotation schedule to prolong the life of your tires, as it can help them wear evenly.
-Refer to your owner’s manual to learn more about your car’s recommended tire rotation schedule or recommended tire pressure.
+Refer to your owner’s manual to learn more about your car’s recommended tire rotation schedule or tire pressure.

 #2: Dead Batteries

-During the wintertime, your car battery has to work harder to produce power, leading to problems later on.
+During the wintertime, your car battery works harder to produce power, leading to problems later.
+Now will also be the time when any issues caused by the scorching summer heat may start to appear in the cold weather.
 Batteries of vehicles left in storage can also lose their charge.
-This also isn’t dependent on the season, as extreme heat can often have an even more significant impact on your battery than cold weather.
-If you do find yourself needing a new battery, the make/model of your car will determine how much a battery replacement will cost you.
-For example, Ford F-150 owners can expect to pay between $198 and $207 for a new battery, while Honda Accord owners can expect to pay between $184 and $193.
+If you find yourself needing a new battery, the make/model of your car will determine how much a battery replacement will cost you.
+For example, as of November 2022, Ford F-150 owners can expect to pay between $213 and $222 for a new battery, while Honda Accord owners can expect to pay between $191 and $199.

-What to do: The first thing you should do is get your car battery checked by either a licensed repair facility or ASE Certified mechanic.
-You can also purchase a home tester kit if you want to do some DIY maintenance to help prepare your car this winter.
-If your battery test comes back showing it is lacking a sufficient charge, it may be a good idea to replace the battery now instead of waiting for a potential failure later.
-If you are storing your vehicle, make sure you keep the battery alive by starting the engine every now and then.
+What to do: The first thing you should do is get your car battery checked by either a licensed repair shop or ASE Certified mechanic.
+You can also purchase a home tester kit if you want DIY maintenance to help prepare your car this winter.
+If your battery test shows it lacks a sufficient charge, replace it now instead of waiting for a potential failure later.
+If you are storing your vehicle, keep the battery alive by starting the engine every now and then.

 #3: Worn Front Brake Pads

-Working breaks are a must-have during the winter months due to the reduced visibility and slicker roads caused by ice and snow.
+Working breaks are a must-have during winter due to the reduced visibility and slicker roads caused by ice and snow.
 If your brake pads are overly worn, your car will require even more distance to come to a complete stop, increasing your chance of being in an accident.
-By having a certified facility or repair professional inspect your brake pads, you can be sure nothing is left to chance when it comes to staying safe on the roads this winter.
-If you find that your brake pads need to be replaced, you can expect to pay upwards of $274, depending on your vehicle’s make and model.
-Additionally, while putting you at a greater risk for an accident, failing to replace overly worn or faulty brake pads can also lead to issues with your brake rotors, which will cost you upwards of $404 to replace, along with the cost of replacing your brake pads.
+By having a certified facility or repair professional inspect your brake pads, you can be sure nothing is left to chance when staying safe on the roads this winter.
+If your brake pads need to be replaced, you can expect to pay upwards of $287, depending on your vehicle’s make and model.
+Additionally, while putting you at a greater risk for an accident, failing to replace overly worn or faulty brake pads can also lead to issues with your brake rotors, which will cost you upwards of $367 to replace, along with the cost of replacing your brake pads.

 #4: Misfiring Spark Plugs

-A fully functioning set of spark plugs are what is needed to ensure your engine starts and runs smoothly.
-This is especially vital during the winter, as colder temperatures make the ignition process more challenging.
-Some of the most common signs of faulty spark plugs will be decreased fuel economy, engine misfirings, or failure to start in general.
+A fully functioning set of spark plugs is needed to ensure your engine starts and runs smoothly.
+This is especially vital during winter, as colder temperatures make ignition more challenging.
+Some of the most common signs of faulty spark plugs are decreased fuel economy, engine misfirings, or failure to start.
 You may even see more exhaust fumes.

 If you are experiencing issues with your vehicle’s spark plugs, you can change them at home in a few simple steps.
-However, if you’re not comfortable doing so, visiting your local mechanic is recommended, though this can cost you $191 and $250.
+However, if you’re uncomfortable doing so, visiting your local mechanic is recommended, though this can cost you $205 and $263.

 What to do: If you’re having trouble starting your car’s engine or are experiencing juddering or increased exhaust fumes, you might have faulty spark plugs.
-If so, visit a repair facility or reference your vehicle’s owner’s manual to learn how to replace your spark plugs at home.
+If so, visit an auto repair facility or reference your vehicle’s owner’s manual to learn how to replace your spark plugs at home.

 #5: Faulty Clutch

 If you own a manual transmission and notice a burning smell coming from it, are experiencing a sticky or spongy clutch pedal, or notice a gear slipping, you may have issues with your clutch.
-If so, you should take your car to be seen by a licensed repair facility or certified professional as soon as possible to avoid any further (and expensive) damages, as replacing a faulty clutch can cost over $1,375!
+If so, you should take your car to be seen by a licensed repair facility or certified professional as soon as possible to avoid any further (and expensive) damages, as replacing a faulty clutch as of November 2022 can cost over $1,450!
 Not to mention that a faulty or damaged clutch can often result in premature damage to other components, adding to an already expensive repair bill.

 What to do: The clutch is typically a very durable component, but it does wear over time and will eventually need to be replaced.
-The extra strain of colder temperatures and the potential for more frequent gear shifting due to winter driving can often lead to clutch issues during the winter months.
-To help limit this extra stress, be sure to avoid riding the clutch to help prolong its life.
+During the winter months, the extra strain of colder temperatures and the potential for more frequent gear shifting due to winter driving can often lead to clutch issues.
+To help limit this extra stress, avoid riding the clutch to help prolong its life.
 Staying up-to-date on your car’s maintenance schedule can help extend the life of your car’s clutch.

 #6: Worn or Broken Timing Belt

 A car’s timing belt is crucial in helping to keep your vehicle running without issues.
-Specifically, your timing belt works to synchronize the movements of your camshaft (the component that moves the valves of your engine) and your crankshaft (what moves the engine pistons).
+Specifically, your timing belt synchronizes your camshaft (the component that moves your engine’s valves) and your crankshaft (what moves the engine pistons).

 Like other heavily used components of your vehicle, your timing belt can become worn from the friction and heat generated by the car’s engine, resulting in potential cracking.
-If the timing belt does eventually break completely, you’ll know about it instantly, as your car’s engine will either stop or see a drastic loss of power immediately.
-While cheaper than replacing a faulty clutch, replacing a worn or broken timing belt can still be a costly repair, with costs going as high as $743.
+If the timing belt eventually breaks completely, you’ll know about it instantly, as your car’s engine will either stop or immediately see a drastic loss of power.
+While cheaper than replacing a faulty clutch, replacing a worn or broken timing belt can still be costly, with costs going as high as $773.

 What to do: The best way to avoid any significant timing belt damage is to adhere to the recommended maintenance instructions in your owner’s manual.
 Here you can find the intervals to change the timing belt and make sure its condition is checked as part of your essential routine maintenance.
 If you notice that your timing belt is near or past the replacement date, there is a good chance that it’s becoming brittle, and the extra heat in the hard-working engine in winter can push it to its breaking point.

-Endurance customers can get immediate access to a number of other Elite Benefits for an entire year with the purchase of ANY Endurance protection plan and a small activation fee.
-These Elite Benefits include a number of great perks, such as 24/7 roadside assistance, tire repairs and replacements, key fob replacements and more so you can rest easy knowing Endurance has you covered any time of the year.
+Endurance customers can also enjoy complimentary 4/7 roadside assistance, trip interruption coverage and rental car reimbursements, regardless of their plan.
+But that’s not all, as all new customers get immediate access to a year’s worth of FREE Elite Benefits with any Endurance protection plan.
+These Elite Benefits include several great perks and extra savings, such as tire repairs and replacements, key fob replacements, and more, so you can rest easy knowing Endurance has you covered any time of the year.

-To learn more about how Endurance can help protect you and your vehicle, give us a call directly at (800) 253-8203 or by requesting a free quote.
-Be sure to visit our Learning Center to find even more helpful and informative articles on various automotive topics, including expert auto tips, vehicle buying guides, and more.
+To learn more about how Endurance can help protect you and your vehicle, call us at (800) 253-8203 for a FREE quote or shop online today.
+Be sure to also visit the Endurance blog to find even more helpful and informative articles on various automotive topics, including expert auto tips, vehicle buying guides, and more.

 More like this